captionpoint/captionpoint-plays/THE-ROOMMATE.md

 No smaller?
 ---
 ## ROBYN:
-Just os we are.
+Just as we are.
 ---
 ## SHARON:
 I like how we are.
+nnnnOnC
+79
 (Beat.)
-Found it. ---
+Found it.
+---
 ## ROBYN:
+Ye a h ?
-Yeah? ---
+---
 ## SHARON:
-Right here. ---
+Right here.
+---
 ## ROBYN:
+Okay.
-Okay. ---
+---
 ## SHARON:
-Are we good? ---
+Are we good?
+---
 ## ROBYN:
 We're good.
+8
 9.
 (Evening, one week later.)
 (The kitchen.)
 (Music on the record player.)
-(---
-## ROBYN:
-stands with the box of dolls.
+(ROBYN stands with the box of dolls.
 She has a large garbage bag.
 She seems to be about to throw them out, and then...)
-(The sound of SHARON approaching.) (---
+(The sound of SHARON approaching.)
-## ROBYN:
-quickly hides the box.)
+(ROBYN quickly hides the box.)
-(SHARON comes into the kitchen from the out-side.)
+(SHARON comes into the kitchen from the out- side.)
 (She is Dressed.
 Up.)
 (And a teeny little bit drunk.)
 (And it's pretty hot.)